 What to Look for in a Vacuum for Pet Hair

 Beyond which model you choose, you should also consider whether a bagged or bagless vacuum will be a better fit for you.
-If you share your home with pets and people with pet hair allergies, a bagged option might put the allergy sufferers at greater ease because they more efficiently seal away any hair and dander that gets sucked up.
-You will have to put up with an additional expense in replacement bags, so if that's a deterrent (or if allergies aren't an issue), you can opt for a bagless vacuum.
+A bagged option efficiently seals away any hair and dander that gets sucked up, with less potential mess associated with emptying the vacuum.
+However, you will have to put up with an additional expense in replacement bags, so if that's a deterrent, you can opt for a bagless vacuum.

 Just like human hair, pet hair can tangle around a vacuum's beater brush and make it less effective at picking up dirt.
 Some vacuums are made with bars that are designed to keep hair from getting tangled, others have special attachments to vacuum areas with lots of fur, and some just have brushes that are easy to remove and clean when fur does get tangled.

 How often should I vacuum?

 Will vacuuming remove pet odors?